How to Prevent MiTM Attacks in iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent MiTM attacks on iOS apps using Appdome
+How to Implement Prevent MiTM attacks in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Prevent MiTM attacks without an SDK or gateway: